technicat/technicat.github.io/index.md

 * <a href="https://www.nih.gov/coronavirus">National Institutes of Health</a>
 * <a href="https://www.who.int/emergencies/diseases/novel-coronavirus-2019">World Health Organization</a><

-I'm no longer on twitter, but still following
+I've abandoned twitter (and facebook and everything facebook-related), but still following
 * <a href="https://twitter.com/AmyChu">Amy Chu</a> (writer)
 * <a href="https://twitter.com/SteveSisolak">Steve Sisolak</a> (governor)
 * <a href="https://twitter.com/writersblocklv">The Writer's Block</a> (bookstore)